Beyond Russia: Understanding the New Trump Campaign Collusion Story

 And then there is Black Cube, another private Israeli intel agency (and Psy-Group rival) staffed by former Mossad agents which was reportedly hired to dig up dirt on former Obama administration officials in an effort to discredit the 2015 Iran nuclear deal.
 One report vaguely linked the May 2017 operation to people associated with President Trump, while other reports indicate it was for a private sector client looking to profit off of sanctions on Iran.
 Now that we have learned about George Nader’s efforts to target Iran, and his and Erik Prince’s pitch to deploy a $2 billion private army against Iran-backed forces in Yemen, the possible link between Black Cube’s Iran deal op and someone in Trump’s orbit seems a little more plausible.

-So Is This New Meeting a Big Deal?
+So Is This a Big Deal?
 Is There Some Concrete Evidence of Collusion?

 Not in this new report.
 No evidence has been revealed showing that the Trump campaign directly worked with the UAE or Saudi Arabia.
 But the story nonetheless adds to the pile of very troubling questions about how Trump officials have conducted themselves over the past few years.
 It also underlines what is surely a widespread perception of the president in many parts of the world, which is that he is someone who is corrupt, or corruptible.
 The report suggests that multiple foreign governments not only saw an opportunity to interfere in the U.S. democracy in 2016, but that they figured there was a good chance Trump and the people who surrounded him would be receptive to their advances.

 It’s possible that Nader met with Trump Jr. as a representative of the crown princes and was making some kind of offer on their behalf, but it’s also possible he was just name dropping in an effort to ingratiate himself with what was, by most accounts, as an easy to impress audience.
-Nader reportedly pulled out his phone and showed Trump Jr. pictures of him with the crown princes, insisting they were his friends, which not the most dignified way for a true representative of world leaders to behave.
+Nader reportedly pulled out his phone and showed Trump Jr. pictures of him with the crown princes, insisting they were his friends.
 Nader clearly has longstanding links to MBZ, but his connection to MBS is not well established.
 Furthermore, perhaps the greatest accomplishment of the Trump campaign and administration has been its ability to attract bullshit artists, starting at the very top.

 But whatever Nader said or offered, and however Trump’s inner circle responded, the bottom line is that Nader was subsequently awarded with continued access to the highest reaches of the U.S. government for more than a year, and seems to have helped set up at least two secret meetings between Trump aides and foreign governments.
 Looking at U.S. foreign policy over that time, there were also several important victories for the governments he claimed to be representing at the meeting.
 Nader and his potential backers may not have ultimately paid anything, but the Trump Tower meeting clearly paid off.